University of York: King's Manor

 Located in York city centre, about 2 mi from the main Heslington West campus, the historic King's Manor began as the Abbot's House of St Mary's Abbey and went on to become the headquarters of the Council of the North following the dissolution of the monasteries.
-For many years from 1966, the King's Manor housed the Institute of Advanced Architectural Studies (IoAAS).
+For many years after 1966, the King's Manor housed the Institute of Advanced Architectural Studies (IoAAS).
 The IoAAS was a postgraduate institute primarily specialising in providing mid-career education for architects and others.
 In particular, it became well known for its one-year Diploma Course in Conservation Studies.
 It is now home to the Archaeology, Medieval Studies and Eighteenth Century Studies departments, and is regularly used by other related departments such as History.
 It has a public restaurant and is used for art displays.

 Not far from the King's Manor is the Minster Library, in Dean's Park.
 Students and staff of the university are able to use the Minster Library, which shares staff and cataloguing with the main university library, and holds the huge collection of early books belonging to the Dean and Chapter of York Minster.

+The university announced in 2024 that it would stop using King's Manor for teaching and research due to the cost of maintaining the property and problems with accessibility, with the departments moving to the main Heslington campus.

 Campus East

-Several departments have purpose-built facilities on Campus East, including Law and the York Management School.
+Several departments have purpose-built facilities on Campus East, including York Law School.
 In October 2010, several departments moved into new facilities on Campus East including the Department of Theatre, Film and Television and the Department of Computer Science.

 Campus East also includes the York Sports Village and a new purpose built £1.1 million Olympic-sized outdoor velodrome, the only one in Yorkshire or the North East of England.